garnetb/quarkus-hexagonal/README.md

 mvn quarkus:dev -pl bootloader
 ```

 `Bootloader` module is the providing the quarkus startup point.
-If you want to switch the db adapter and use `adapter-postgresql`, you have to comment the `adapter-dynamodb` dependency in the `pom.xml` file and uncomment the `adapter-postgresql`.
+If you want to switch the database adapter, you can modify the `bootloader/pom.xml` file:

+- To use PostgreSQL: uncomment the `adapter-postgresql` dependency and comment out `adapter-dynamodb` and `adapter-cosmosdb`
+- To use DynamoDB: uncomment the `adapter-dynamodb` dependency and comment out `adapter-postgresql` and `adapter-cosmosdb`
+- To use Cosmos DB: uncomment the `adapter-cosmosdb` dependency and comment out `adapter-postgresql` and `adapter-dynamodb`

 This project is using [dev services](https://quarkus.io/guides/dev-services) to provide the external services like DB, Event broker, Identity Manager, etc.